realumhelp/Creality-K1-and-K1-Max_wiki/Wiki-Changelog.md

 **30/11/2023**
-- Updated script to v3.8 to remove and restore Creality Web Interface and replace it with Fluidd or Mainsail on port 80.
+- Updated script to v3.8 to remove and restore Creality Web Interface and replace it with Fluidd or Mainsail on port 80 (in Customization Menu).

 **27/11/2023 #2**
 - Updated script to v3.7.1 to add warning to install Entware before to install Obico.